SidharthMudgil/competitive-programming/OOPS.md

 ```

 ### Composition
-> It is a strong form of association in which an object contains reference to another object, but the reference object can not exist independently the referenced object has no meaning and purpose on its own.
-For example in the code below we can see that remote object is dependent on tv and if I delete the tv object the remote object will also be deleted.
+> It is a strong form of association in which an object contains a reference to another object, but the reference object can not exist independently the referenced object has no meaning and purpose on its own.
+For example in the code below we can see that the remote object is dependent on tv and if I delete the tv object the remote object will also be deleted.
 ```
 class Remote
 class TV {